-Only trained and authorized operators shall be permitted to operate a Personnel and Burden Carriers.
+Only trained and authorized operators shall be permitted to operate a Personnel and Burden Carrier.
 Operators of Personnel and Burden Carriers shall be qualified as to visual, auditory, physical, and mental ability to safely operate the equipment according to Section 5 and all other applicable parts of this standard.

-502 PERSONNEL AND BURDEN CARRIER OP-ERATORS' TRAINING
+502 PERSONNEL AND BURDEN CARRIER OPERATORS' TRAINING

-- (a) The carrier owner, lessee, or employer of the carrier operator shall conduct an operators' training program for the carrier operators. - (b) Successful completion of the operators' training program shall be required by the owner, lessee, or employer of the carrier operator before operation of the Personnel and Burden Carrier by any operator. - (c) An effective operator's training program should center around user company's policies, operating conditions, and their Personnel and Burden Carrier.
-The program shall be presented complete to all new operators and not condensed for those claiming previous experience. - (d) Information on operator training is available from several sources, including carrier manufacturers. - (e) The carrier owner, lessee, or employer of the carrier operator should include in the operators' training program the following: - (I) Careful selection of the operators, considering physical qualifications, job attitude, and aptitude - (2) Emphasis on safety of stock, equipment operator, and other employees - (3) General safety rules contained in this standard and the additional specific rules determined by the carrier owner, lessee, or employer of the carrier operator in accordance with this standard, and why they were formulated - (4) Introduction of equipment, control locations and functions, and explanation of how they work when used properly and when used improperly; and ground and floor conditions, grade, and other conditions of the environment in which the Personnel and Burden Carrier is to be operated

-- (5) Operational performance tests and evaluations during, and at completion of, the program - (6) Rules of the employer and any applicable labor contract governing and dealing with discipline of employees for violation of employer's rules, and including safety rules
+- (a) The carrier owner, lessee, or employee of the carrier operator shall conduct an operators' training program for the carrier operators. - (h) Successful completion of the operators' training program shall be required by the owner, lessee, or employer of the carrier operator before operation of the Personnel and Burden Carrier by any operator. - (c) An effective operator's training program should center around user company's policies, operating conditions, and their Personnel and Burden Carrier by any operator. - (d) Information on operator training is available from several sources, including carrier manufacturers. - (e) The carrier owner, lessee, or employer of the carrier operator should include in the operators' training program the following: - (1) Careful selection of the operators, considering physical qualifications, job attitude and aptitude. - (2) Emphasis on safety of stock, equipment operator, and other a employees. - (3) General safety rules contained in this standard and the additional specific rules determined by the carrier owner, lessee, or employer of the carrier operator in accordance with this standard, and why they were formulated. - (4) Introduction of equipment, control locations and functions, and explanation of how they work when used properly and when used improperly; and ground and floor conditions, grade, and other conditions of the environment in which the Personnel and Burden Carrier is to be operated. - (5) Operational performance tests and evaluations during, and at completion of the program - (6) Rules of the employer and any applicable labor contract governing and dealing with discipline of employees for violation of employer's rules, and including safety rules.